Last Updated on December 12, 2022 by amazingposting

-During the past 12 months, there has been massive institutional buying and a lot of news surrounding the company.
-The chart analysis details all of the announcements and their impact on the EUA share price.
-The stock bottomed out on 1st September 2021 at 15p.
+During the past 12 months, there has been massive institutional buying and much news surrounding the company.
+The chart analysis details the announcements and their impact on the EUA share price.
+The stock bottomed out on September 1, 2021, at 15p.
 The LSE: EUA share price is now at support near the 50SMA.
-A close above this level signals the start of a move up the right-hand side of the base towards the top of the range at 39p.
+A closing above this mark denotes the beginning of an advance up the right side of the base toward the range’s top level at 39 pips.
 The OBV indicator has a strong bullish presence.

 Eurasia Mining Plc

 In the past few months, the Eurasia Mining Plc share price has been affected by some investors.
-The company has been reporting a number of negative developments.
-For example, a recent trading announcement by the company reflected the fact that Alexei Churakov has sold shares of the company.
-Despite this, Eurasia Mining is still working on the Formal Sale Process, which was announced on 14 January 2021.
-Additionally, the company has announced a DFS for the West Kytlim mine, which was announced on 21 January 2021.
+The company has been reporting several negative developments.
+For example, a recent trading announcement by the company reflected that Alexei Churakov had sold shares of the company.
+Eurasia Mining is, however, continuing to work on the Formal Sale Process, which was declared on January 14, 2021.
+The business also made a DFS announcement for the West Kytlim mine on January 21, 2021, that was produced.
 The company is also continuing to inquire about the situation related to Alexei Churakov, which may have affected its share price.

 The Eurasia Mining Plc shares are up 6% from their lows.
 The company’s projects in Russia include mining platinum group metals, gold, and other minerals.
 In addition, the company is engaged in non-core mining solutions.
 Its projects in Russia include the West Kytlim Mine, the Semenovsky tailings, and the Monchetundra mine.
 The company is headquartered in London, United Kingdom.

 Chart analysis of EUA share price